Maartyl/cs-chan/Chan/README.md

 ## Chan idea
 Chans have two sides `IChanReceiver` and `IChanSender` with fairly obvious roles.

 What completion of `.Send` means can differ per type of chan, but basically accepted or rejected.
-In case of net-chans it can include exception why couldn't send.
+In case of net-chans it can include exception "why couldn't send".

 Completion of `.Receive` provieds with the message.

+Most of the internals (and thus API) are based on the Task monad.

 ### .Close
 All subsequent calls to `.Send` will return cancelled tasks and so will `.Receive` after emptying internal queues.